tongiayashTalentica/Assignment-2/tasks/TASK_TRACKER.md

 ### 🔥 **Current Priority**

-**TASK-006: Canvas Workspace Implementation** & **TASK-007: Dynamic Properties Panel System**
+**TASK-007: Dynamic Properties Panel System**

-- TASK-004 and TASK-005 have been completed successfully
+- TASK-004, TASK-005, and TASK-006 have been completed successfully
-- TASK-006 can continue development as its dependencies are satisfied
+- TASK-006 Canvas Workspace Implementation completed with full functionality and comprehensive test coverage
-- TASK-007 can begin once TASK-006 is complete
+- TASK-007 can now begin as TASK-006 dependencies are satisfied
-- Focus on improving test coverage in future tasks
+- Focus on dynamic form generation and real-time property updates

 ### 📅 **Upcoming This Week**